"Detroit City" and Other Hits by Bobby Bare

 "Detroit City" and Other Hits by Bobby Bare is a compilation album released by American country artist, Bobby Bare.
-It was released in August 1963 via RCA Victor and was the first album issued in his career.
-The album included previously-recorded singles originally released through Fraternity Records such as "Book of Love" (1961).
-It also included Bare's first singles released on RCA Victor, such as "Shame on Me" (1962) and "Detroit City" (1963).
-The album reached the top ten of the American country albums chart and reached a lower position on the American Billboard 200.
+It was released in August 1963 by RCA Victor and was his debut album.
+The album included previously recorded singles originally released by Fraternity Records such as "Book of Love" (1961).
+It also included Bare's first RCA Victor singles, such as "Shame on Me" (1962) and "Detroit City" (1963).
+The LP reached the top ten of the American country albums chart and reached a lower position on the American Billboard 200.

 Background, recording and content

 Bobby Bare first had found success as a pop singer with 1958's "The All American Boy".
 For several years, he toured with other pop and rock artists such as Bobby Darin and Roy Orbison.
 Unhappy with his musical trajectory, he reinvented himself as a country music artist in the sixties and signed with the RCA Victor label.
 Under the production of Chet Atkins, he had a charting single in 1962 with "Shame on Me".
 It was then followed by country-pop crossover single, "Detroit City" in 1963.
 "Detroit City" and Other Hits by Bobby Bare compiled his recordings on RCA Victor and on the Fraternity labels.
 The tracks were recorded between December 1960 and April 1963.
 The earliest recordings with Fraternity were produced by Bare himself, along with Barry De Vorzon.
 His later recordings with RCA Victor were produced by Chet Atkins.

 A total of 12 tracks were included on the compilation.
 The album mixed some of Bare's self-written compositions, such as the 1961 single titled "Brooklyn Bridge".
 Other self-penned tunes were "Book of Love" and "Dear Wastebasket".
 Bare's Fraternity recordings featured on the project included "The All-American Boy" and "Book of Love".
 Remaining tracks were RCA Victor recordings such as "Shame on Me", "She Called Me Baby", "Detroit City" and "I'd Fight the World".